 But is it time now for the emergence of a new model?
 The OEM model is now facing a perfect storm. .
 One component of the perfect storm is the cloud as a business.
 The second disruptor is the emergence of Software Defined X (Compute, storage, Network) and in many cases tied to open-source .
 The third element of the disruption and the main disruption is the value shift to the component i.e. the semiconductor component.
 This I would term as the emergence of the OCM model.

-OCM standards for Original Component Manufacturer as typified by companies like Intel, Broadcom but more interesting ones are Seagate, Western Digital, Micron, Samsung.
+OCM stands for Original Component Manufacturer as typified by companies like Intel, Broadcom but the more interesting ones are Seagate, Western Digital, Micron, Samsung.
 The visual above show the three different supply chain models.
 The OEM model relies on the ODM as well to deliver the end system to the customer.
 The OCM model as typified by component companies (one good example is Mellanox – which sells chips and switches) leveraging either 3rd party or open source software to deliver system level solution to the same target customers that OEMs have addressed.
-While there are significant challenges in the evolution of OCM to have the same capability as the OEM, the OCM already have direction to the big cloud providers (AWS, Google, Microsoft), a significant portion of their business (soon to be 40%) is both protected by direct sell to these cloud providers who will grow while potentially seeing reduction in profit margins.
+While there are significant challenges in the evolution of OCM to have the same capability as the OEM, the OCM already have customers like the big cloud providers (AWS, Google, Microsoft). with a significant portion of their business (soon to be 40%) being protected by direct sell to these cloud providers which will grow while potentially seeing reduction in profit margins.
 This has two effects for the OCMs.
 They have to find alternative higher margin (absolute margin) models as well as being able to challenge OEMs and ODMs as a good percentage of their business is already shifting to major cloud providers.

 So, will these OCMs emerge?
 Back to the Wintel model of value shifting to component and software, but in the case, the OCM becomes the integrator of the SW along with the component to deliver a complete system.
 Unlike the ODM, the OCM has both financial and technical capabilities to move up the value chain.